Students

 OUTGOING MOBILITY FOR STUDIES

-Students are eligible to participate in mobility periods with physical presence for studies, traineeships, or a combination of both.
+You are eligible to participate in mobility periods with physical presence for studies, traineeships, or a combination of both.
 The duration of each mobility period can range from 2 to 12 months.
-Participants may engage in multiple mobility periods, totaling up to 12 months, regardless of the type and number of activities.
+You may engage in multiple mobility periods, totaling up to 12 months, regardless of the type and number of activities.

-To qualify as a valid mobility activity for studies, the following criteria must be met:
+To qualify for a valid mobility activity for studies, you must meet the following criteria:

-- The mobility activity should be pursued after completing the first year of studies and earning a minimum of 60 ECTS credits.
+- You should pursue the mobility activity after completing your first year of studies and earning a minimum of 60 ECTS credits.

-- The chosen mobility destination should be a Program Country that differs from both the student’s country of the sending institution and the country of residence during his/her studies.
+- Your chosen mobility destination should be a Program Country other than Cyprus and different from the country of your residence during your studies.

-- Applicants are required to select the Partner University by consulting the list of Erasmus Agreements.
+- You are required to select the Partner University listed in the Erasmus Agreements.

-- The student will receive an EU grant that will contribute to covering expenses abroad, including travel costs.
+- You will receive an EU grant to support expenses abroad, including travel costs.

 IMPORTANT FACTS:

-- Upon successful completion of the mobility period, the ECTS credits earned abroad will be transferred to the participant’s degree at EUC.
+- Upon successful completion of your mobility period, the ECTS credits earned abroad will be transferred to your degree at EUC.

-- The final score of the courses attended abroad under the Erasmus Program will not affect the student’s Grade Point Average (GPA) of their degree at EUC.
+- The final score of the courses attended abroad under the Erasmus Program will not affect your Grade Point Average (GPA) at EUC.

 - Tuition fees are not paid at the Host University; instead, payments are made to EUC.

-- While participating in the Erasmus activity, participants should not be registered for any courses at EUC.
+- While participating in the Erasmus activity, you should not be registered for any courses at EUC.

-Once you have selected the partner university that will serve as the host university for your mobility activity, you should:
+Once you have selected the partner university that will be your host university for your mobility activity, you should:

 - Save the web link or bookmark the website providing information about the Erasmus courses offered at the host university.